Gloria del Pacífico

 Gloria del Pacífico (lit.
-'Glory of the Pacific') is a 2014 Peruvian epic war historical drama film written, directed, produced and co-starred by Juan Carlos Oganes in his directorial debut.
+'Glory of the Pacific') is a 2014 Peruvian epic war historical drama film written, directed and produced by Juan Carlos Oganes as his twelfth film.
 Starring Reynaldo Arenas, Carlos Vertiz, Gustavo Mac Lennan, Lilian Nieto, Pold Gastello, Juan Manuel Ochoa and Paloma Yerovi.
 It is the first part of a trilogy that will relate what happened during the War of the Pacific between Peru and Chile, which occurred in 1879 and 1883.
 The film premiered on November 6, 2014, in Peruvian theaters.

 Plot

 After the events of the Battle at Alto de la Alianza, Peruvian Colonel Francisco Bolognesi (Carlos Vértiz) gathers his officers to decide the action to take after receiving no news or new orders from his superiors.
 Chilean General Manuel Baquedano (Gustavo Mac Lennan) prepares the strategy for the capture of Morro de Arica; The last Peruvian stronghold that defends the province of Arica and that has 1,900 men against the invasion of 10,000 Chileans.
 A surviving veteran in Tacna in 1929 (Reynaldo Arenas), already sick in bed, relives his lived experience in his last moments, revealing many secrets and mysteries that history never told.
 Parallel stories are also told, such as that of Alfonso Ugarte (Fernando Petong) and his personal sacrifice as an assimilated civilian, and other desertions and betrayals that occurred on both sides.